kinjames/30-days-js/README.md

 # 30-days-js

-This is Asabeneh's 30 Days Of JavaScript C
+This is Asabeneh's 30 Days Of JavaScript Course